-While GP practices have been finding different ways of working together over many years – for example in super-partnerships, federations, clusters and networks – the NHS long-term plan and the new GP contract, which will take effect in April 2019, put a more formal structure around this way of working, but without creating new statutory bodies.
+While GP practices have been finding different ways of working together over many years – for example in super-partnerships, federations, clusters and networks – the NHS long-term plan and the new five-year framework for the GP contract, published in January 2019, put a more formal structure around this way of working, but without creating new statutory bodies.

-NHS England expects that most networks will be geographically based and will, between them, cover all practices within a clinical commissioning group (CCG) boundary.
-There are likely to be exceptions to this if there are already well-functioning networks which are not entirely geographically based, but this is not likely to be the norm.
-Some networks may cross CCG boundaries, and a practice may, in theory, belong to more than one primary care network.
+Most networks are geographically based and, between them, cover all practices within a clinical commissioning group (CCG) boundary.
+There are some exceptions where there were already well-functioning networks that are not entirely geographically based.
+Some networks cross CCG boundaries.

-While practices are not mandated to join a network, they will lose out on significant extra funding if they do not, and their neighbouring networks will be funded to provide services to those patients whose practice is not covered by a network.
-Where a single practice meets the size requirements of a network, they will be able to function as a network if the CCG agrees.
+While practices are not mandated to join a network, they will be losing out on significant extra funding if they do not, and their neighbouring networks will be funded to provide services to those patients whose practice is not covered by a network.
+In some cases, where a single practice has met the size requirements of a network, they are also able to function as a network.

 What will primary care networks do?